These Gen-Z Activists Have Done So Much For The World MTV Is Giving Them An Award

 MTV has tapped five international activists to take home the EMA Generation Change award during the upcoming 2019 award show from Seville, Spain.
-The honour aims to celebrate young leaders improving their communities through storytelling, music, organization, and science.
-All but one of the changemakers, 33-year-old Mexican rap activist Alfredo “Danger” Martinez, is 22 years old or younger.
+The honour aims to celebrate young leaders improving their communities through storytelling, music, organisation, and science.
+All but one of the change-makers, 33-year-old Mexican rap activist Alfredo “Danger” Martinez, is 22 years old or younger.

 Advertisement